tolumide-ng/comp_asses/README.md

 ### Using your local machine's environment:

---- Prequisites: Have `node, npm` installed on your local machine
+--- Prequisites: `at least node version 14, npm` installed on your local machine

 1. Clone the repository
 2. Cd into the project